slowernews/hamster-system/README.md

 ### Actionable notes (tasks):

 - actionable notes are called **tasks**.
 Time related tasks live within the same file:<br>
-Short term tasks are managed on a paper notebook.<br>
+Short-term due tasks are managed on a paper notebook.<br>
-Long term tasks are managed on a cloud synced folder.
+Long-term due tasks are managed on a cloud synced folder.

 - tasks should have a due date: **( )**